spiral/docs/cycle/commands.md

 $ php app.php cycle:migrate -r
 ```

-> You can run any cycle command with `-vv` flag to see list of modified tables.
+> You can run any cycle command with `-vv` flag to see a list of modified tables.